AspenRidge Recovery Staff

 Allie is passionate about inspiring people in the healing process to realize their fullest potential through experiential and creative group therapy modalities.
 She leads groups with adults and adolescents in both outpatient and residential settings.
 She received her MA in Transpersonal Counseling Psychology from Naropa University in 2013, and is currently working toward clinical licensure as a therapist.
 Allie believes recovery is most successful when there is opportunity to create and share art that represents one's story, and a supportive community to witness the growth that occurs.

 Belle Abramson, LPC, CACIII

 Belle is passionate about helping clients in recovery.
 Her approach is to weave the best of traditional cognitive behavioral therapy, solution focused psychotherapy, and addiction recovery with mindfulness based stress reduction techniques.
 She brings to her work a gentle sense of humor, deep compassion, inner wisdom and a healthy respect for practical results and accountability within a relational context.
 Providing counseling services in private practice and in human services organizations for the past 20 years, Belle integrates her meditative awareness experience with a Transpersonal psychology approach in caring for her clients.

-Carli conducts brain mapping and neuro-conditioning, under the supervision of Rachel Ragsdale.
-Helping to identify areas of the brain that need strengthening.
+Carli is Board Certified in Neurofeedback and conducts brain mapping and neuro-conditioning identifying areas of the brain that need strengthening and developing protocols that lead to self regulation and freedom from feeling “stuck”.
 She believes that no one should have to go through the trials of this life alone and is passionate about helping people of all ages and demographics through their healing journey.

 Director of Client Services